WindowsLogic-Productions/Postie-Notes/README.md

 - **Colours:** Choose the colour you want notes to be.
 - **Password protection:** Password protect your encrypted notes to avoid tampering by outside sources.
 (In-development)
 - **Works on most Windows PCs:** Supports Windows 98 SE and newer, so you don’t need the latest computer.
-- **No complicated steps:** Just download, open, and click a direction or button to configure your controller.

----

 ## How to Use